-See AlignmentFile.parse_region() for more information on genomic regions. reference and end are also accepted for backward compatibility as synonyms for contig and stop, respectively.
+See parse_region() for more information on how genomic regions can be specified. reference and end are also accepted for backward compatibility as synonyms for contig and stop, respectively.

 Without a contig or region all mapped reads in the file will be fetched.
 The reads will be returned ordered by reference sequence, which will not necessarily be the order within the file.
 This mode of iteration still requires an index.
 If there is no index, use until_eof=True.